 Before joining Goodyear, Kramer was a partner with PricewaterhouseCoopers, where he spent 13 years including a three-year assignment based in France.

 Born in Cleveland, Kramer attended John Carroll University, earning a Bachelor of Science degree in business administration in 1986.
 He remains active as a JCU alumnus and served on the school’s Board of Trustees, 2007-2019.
-Kramer is an Executive Committee member of the Board of Directors for the National Association of Manufacturers, the largest manufacturing association in the United States.
 He previously served as the chairman and an executive committee member of the Rubber Manufacturers Association (now the US Tire Manufacturers Association).

-Kramer also serves on several boards of directors.
-Since 2012, he has served on the board of directors of The Sherwin-Williams Company, an industry leader in the development of technologically advanced paint and coatings and the largest specialty retailer of paint and painting supplies in the US.
+Since 2012, Kramer has served on the board of directors of The Sherwin-Williams Company, an industry leader in the development of technologically advanced paint and coatings and the largest specialty retailer of paint and painting supplies in the US.
 In addition, he became a commissioner for the Coalition for Reimagined Mobility in 2022.

 Currently, Kramer also serves on the board of directors for the Cleveland Clinic and The Cleveland Orchestra and is a member of The Business Council.
 He also is deeply engaged in community leadership roles with the Akron Regional Chamber of Commerce and Akron Tomorrow.